wp-orbit/wp-admin-settings-page/README.md

     public function __construct( $args = [] ) {

-        // Define the options for our
+        // Define the options for our settings page.
         $args = [
             /* 0 through 100 */
             'position'    => null,